Congratulations again to Stephanie Seymour, who is this time awarded a Hilldale Undergraduate Research Fellowship.

 Ryan Prestil has been selected to participate in the 2015 SUPER-G program.
 This selective program sends researchers to the European Molecular Biology Laboratory in Heidelberg, Germany for a summer of intensive research.

-Kris Saha has been chosen to be part of the Next Generation Leaders Council by the Allen Institute.
+Kris Saha has been chosen to be part of the Next Generation Leaders Council by the Allen Institute for Brain Science.
 Check out the full release on our Press page.

 Stem cell research has a great potential to develop new therapies, but how can we standardize research so that we can spread the benefit of stem cell advances?
 Kris Saha and collaborator Randy Ashton discuss this issue in the latest Sound Engineering podcast